mholtkamp/octave/Documentation/Lua/Systems/Network.md

 Sig: `Network.EnableIncrementalReplication(enable)`
  - Arg: `boolean enable` Enable incremental replication
 ---
-### IsIncrementalReplicationEnabled
+### EnableReliableReplication
-Check whether incremental replication is enabled.
+Set whether all replication should be sent using reliable messaging, meaning replicated state is guaranteed to eventually be received and in order that the state updates happen.
+This may result in lag spikes if there is a lot of data being replicated.

-Sig: `enabled = Network.IsIncrementalReplicationEnabled()`
+Sig: `Network.EnableReliableReplication(enable)`
- - Ret: `boolean enabled` Incremental replication enabled
+ - Arg: `boolean enable` Enable reliable replication
 ---
 ### GetBytesSent
 Get the number of bytes sent over the network this frame.